Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 She said she hadn't heard from Amazon by the following day, so she contacted CBC News.

 "I hoped that … it will go public, so they will actually have to do something about it."

-In the meantime, Zikova uncovered several other children's items bearing the same "I love c--k" message.
+By that time, Zikova had uncovered several other children's items bearing the same "I love c--k" message.
 They included a "Christmas dress for girls" modelled by a young girl and marketed as "funny."

 "How is this funny?" she said.

-"All sellers must follow our selling guidelines and those who do not will be subject to action, including potential removal of their account," an Amazon spokesperson said.
+"All sellers must follow our selling guidelines and those who do not will be subject to action, including potential removal of their account," a spokesperson wrote in an email.

-Amazon said the second employee Zikova spoke with should have followed proper procedure to resolve the complaint and that the company is providing additional training to customer service staff as a result of what happened.
+Amazon said the employee Zikova conversed with who didn't address her concerns failed to follow proper procedure and that the company is now providing additional training to customer service staff.

-The company also reported it had conducted an investigation to ensure no similar products remained on its site.
+Amazon also said it had conducted a thorough investigation to ensure no similar products remained on its site.

 However, the following day, the Canadian Centre for Child Protection informed CBC News that a similar item was still available on Amazon's Canadian site: a T-shirt for both adults and kids that referred to a sexual act involving "daddy" and "c--k."